Updated For Kodi 18!

 How To Add Music To Your Library

 Start by scrolling down to Music on the side menu.
-The submenus underneath Music may look different than the screen on the left.
-This image is from a fresh installation with no music files whatsoever.
+The submenus underneath Music may look different than the screen on the left; this image is from a fresh installation with no music files whatsoever.

 If that’s the case, Kodi is smart enough to realize you’re either going to want to install a music add-on or set up your library.
-There’s no need for it to show any additional information such as Artists, Albums, Songs, or Library since they don’t exist yet.
+There’s no need for it to show any additional information such as Artists, Albums, Songs, or Libraries since they don’t exist yet.

 Whether you have nothing in your library yet or you want to add files to an existing library, click Enter Files Section to continue.
 If you already have done this and you don’t have anything in your library, it will take you directly to the screen below.